RFLAMBDA/tutorial_branch_approval/README.md

     git pull origin [NAME]

-You will see the following screen printed

-[picture]

-Now you are good to go!
-Go ahead to make the commit and upload by add, commit and push!

-    git add *
-    git commit -am "merged by [NAME]"
-    git push

 You should now see the following print outs.
-It means you are ready to get approved!
+It means you are ready to get someone to approve!

 [picture]